Hieromon/PageBuilder/README.md

 Returns the value of the parameter indexed `i`.

 #### `String PageArgument::argName(int i)`
-Retuens parameter name of indexed i.
+Returns parameter name of indexed i.

 #### `int PageArgument::args()`
 Get parameters count of the current http request.